ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 {::boilerplate bcp14-tagged}

-For the remainder of this document, the term "gci URI" is used to refer to a URI that uses the gci scheme.
+For the remainder of this document, the term "glue URI" is used to refer to a URI that uses the glue scheme.

 # Core Concepts

-Every gci URI, whether expressed as a string or encoded in binary MUST be comprised of the following components:
+Every glue URI, whether expressed as a string or encoded in binary MUST be comprised of the following components:

 - The Authority Identifier